 We do not have a formal policy regarding attendance by directors at our annual meeting of stockholders but invite, expect and encourage all directors to attend.
-All of our directors attended the 2012 annual meeting of stockholders.
+All of the individuals who were directors at the time of the 2013 annual meeting of stockholders attended such meeting.